thephpleague/url/4.0/services/scheme-registration.md

 $scheme = new Scheme('http', $registry);
 ~~~

-If no scheme registry object is supplied, a default registry object is instantiated with the default schemes and their standard port attached to the class.
+<p class="message-notice">If no <code>SchemeRegistry</code> object is supplied, a default registry object is instantiated with the default schemes and their standard port attached to the class.</p>

 ## Creating the registry